How to Install Node.js on Ubuntu 26.04, 24.04 and 22.04

 • NODE_MAJOR=24: Active LTS (Krypton), recommended for most new projects

 Node.js 24 (Krypton) is the current Active LTS release and recommended for most new projects.
-Choose Node.js 22 or 20 if your existing project requires them.
+Choose Node.js 22 only when your project is pinned to that LTS line, and avoid Node.js 20 or older for new work because upstream support has ended.
 Check the Node.js releases page for current support schedules.

 Install Node.js from NodeSource